 Retinal vascular occlusion is a potentially serious condition, especially if hardening of the arteries, or atherosclerosis, already exists.
-It most often occurs in middle-aged and elderly people.
+It most often occurs in middle-aged and older people.

-There are two types of retinal vascular occlusions.
-The type depends on which type of blood vessel is affected:
+There are two types of retinal vascular occlusion.
+The type depends on which blood vessel is affected:

 Retinal artery occlusion is a blockage of one of the retinal arteries, which are blood vessels that carry oxygenated blood from the heart to your retina.
 A blockage in the main artery of your retina is called a central retinal artery occlusion.
 A branch retinal artery occlusion happens when the blockage occurs further along in the smaller branches of your artery.

 Retinal vein occlusion is blockage of one of your retinal veins, which are blood vessels that carry deoxygenated blood back to your heart.
 Retinal vein occlusion is also divided into two types:

 - Central retinal vein occlusion (CRVO) is a blockage in the main vein of your retina, which is called the central retinal vein.

 - Branch retinal vein occlusion (BRVO) occurs when the blockage is in a smaller branch of veins throughout the retina.